The Garden of Forking Paths: Plot summary

-On reaching Albert's house, Tsun is astonished to learn that Albert is a Sinologist who is himself studying Ts'ui Pen's incomplete novel.
+On reaching Albert's house, Tsun is astonished to learn that Albert is a sinologist who is himself studying Ts'ui Pen's incomplete novel.
 Albert, himself thrilled to meet a descendant of Ts'ui Pen, explains that he believes Ts'ui Pen's novel and labyrinth were not distinct projects, but rather two descriptions of a single project.
 Albert had acquired a letter by Ts'ui Pen that included the statement, "I leave to several futures (not to all) my garden of forking paths."
 In Albert's interpretation, these forking paths would represent the various possible futures that could have resulted from each event of the novel, all of which Ts'ui Pen describes in separate chapters, rather than choosing a single outcome for each event.
 The novel's apparent multiple drafts of various chapters would be in fact a single work, in which the infinitely forking futures are described.
 The novel is thus "an enormous riddle, or parable, whose theme is time".

 Overwhelmed with emotion, Tsun states that by unlocking his ancestor's masterpiece, Albert has surely earned his gratitude in every divergent future.
 Albert replies with a smile that there is at least one timeline where Tsun is his enemy.

 At that moment, Tsun sees Madden running through the house's garden.
 He asks Albert to turn around on a pretext and shoots him fatally in the back.
-Madden arrests him, and as Tsun awaits hanging in his cell, he explains that he successfully transmitted the message that the British artillery was in the town of Albert, Somme by killing a man of that name, and that his German chief understood the significance when he saw the murder in the newspapers.
+Madden immediately arrests Tsun, who is convicted of homicide and sentenced to death.
+In his cell awaiting his hanging, he explains that he successfully transmitted the message that the British artillery was in the town of Albert, Somme by killing a man of that name, and that his German chief understood the significance when he saw the murder in the newspapers.
 However, Tsun notes that the chief "does not know (no one can know) my endless contrition and weariness."